 All our products are weathertight and extremely robust, withstanding shocks, vibrations and transport misuse*.
 The top-access design and smart vendilation allow the devices to operate anywhere from within their cases while standing vertically.

 Our systems employ a unique cooling design that allows them to operate inside a weather protective Pelican™ case in environments with temperatures of up to 45C/113F.
 When the top lid is closed the cases are rated as IP67, protected from dust and can stay submerged in water for an hour at 1m depth or can float for weeks.
-We also include several secondary systems to keep the weather out when the case is open, such as unique IP52 snap lids on all connectors and specially-designed rain resistant side air vent ingress with removable dust filters.
+We also include several secondary systems to keep the weather out even when the case is open, such as industrial IP52 snap lids on all connectors and specially-designed rain resistant side air vent ingress with removable dust filters.

 Smart Temperature Sensor

-Low temperatures (below -5C/23F as experienced in airplane cargo bays) for prolonged periods can result in damage to disk motor windings if booted up before they warm up to operating temperatures.
+Low temperatures (below -5C/23F, as experienced in airplane cargo bays) for prolonged periods can result in damage to disk motor windings if booted up before they warm up to operating temperatures.
 So, we design our devices to sense internal temperatures during transport and prohibit system power-up until the temperature is equalized on the internal disk components.

 Our patent pending AcroCase™, a soft-case we designed for ServerPack™ double protection during transport, allows for the unattended shipping of our devices using courier services, or having them flying as check-in luggage.
 The unique design of an all-around, two zones anti-shock foam case and the integrated, extra wheels of the the AcroCase™, allow for the easy move-around of the device during transport or air-travel.
 Inside the AcroCase™, a ServerPack™ will not mind a 2m/6.5ft vertical drop, side drops through airport luggage belt systems, or ground handling with “throw and catch” misuse.
 Handles are stitched to the sides, and there is a flap on top allowing access to the Pelican™ case telescoping handle for ease of maneuvering.
 The shell is made from heavy duty, water-repellent and waterproof, ripstop nylon.